Your sales pipeline is like a plumbing system of pipes, valves, and faucets meant to allow water (or leads) to flow smoothly and unobstructed.

 The best way to fix a sales funnel leakage is to refresh and enrich your CRM records with third-party data providers like Cognism.

-Sales funnel leakage is closely tied to your lead routing practices, the processes used to distribute leads to your Sales team.
+Sales funnel leakage is closely tied to your lead routing practices (the processes used to distribute leads to your sales team).

-Therefore, to prevent lead leakage, you need a clear understanding of your lead lifecycle.
+To prevent leaky sales funnels, you need a clear understanding of your lead lifecycle.
 Map out the touch points where your people, processes, and technology interact with a lead.
-Then, with this map as a guide, look at the flows and data management processes that govern lead routing.

 In regards to technology, start by auditing: